mskcc/tempo/docs/installation.md

 # Installation

 ## Installing Nextflow
 [Nextflow](https://www.nextflow.io) requires Java 8 or later.
-You can check the version on your system with the command `java --version`.
+You can check the version on your system with the command `java -version`.

 Install Nextflow in the current directory by running:
 ```shell